 While the proliferation of the internet has brought about improvements in the lives of many, it has also precipitated new forms of criminal activity.
 Fraud, identity theft, and hacking are just a few ways in which criminals can use the internet to take advantage of residents, businesses, and institutions.
-Strong proactive and reactive strategies to address cybercrime and stay safe online are best to keep communities safe.
+A community needs strong proactive and reactive strategies to address cybercrime and keep its residents safe online.

 The chart on the following page examines the ways in which law enforcement entities in the community use common practices to address cybercrime.
-The chart shows the percentage of agencies in the community implementing each activity, compared to agencies in other Connected communities.
+The chart shows the percentage of agencies implementing each activity, compared to agencies in other Connected communities.